-- Teach and reinforce handwashing with soap and water for at least 20 seconds and increase monitoring to ensure adherence among students and staff. - If soap and water are not readily available, hand sanitizer that contains at least 60% alcohol can be used (for staff and older children who can safely use hand sanitizer). - Encourage staff and students to cover coughs and sneezes with a tissue.
+- Teach and reinforce handwashing with soap and water for at least 20 seconds and increase monitoring to ensure adherence among students and staff. - Encourage staff and students to cover coughs and sneezes with a tissue.
 Used tissues should be thrown in the trash and hands washed immediately with soap and water for at least 20 seconds. - If soap and water are not readily available, hand sanitizer that contains at least 60% alcohol should be used (for staff and older children who can safely use hand sanitizer).